 So to experience the true dark time, you must travel north past the Arctic circle.
 Above this line, the sun doesn't rise for at least one day per year.
 In Tromsø, they experience sun-less days for around six weeks.

-See also: Surviving the dark time
+Read also: Surviving the dark time

 After Christmas, everyone's mood improves.
 Snowfall is heavier and more frequent, so although the days are still short, what little light there is is reflected off the snow, giving the impression of a much lighter environment.
-It’s at this time of the year that Norwegians take to the great outdoors to go jogging on sticks (cross-country skiing), eat waffles, drink coffee, and generally be really Norwegian.
+This is what most people think winter in Norway will be like!

 For me, snow is infinitely preferable to rain, even if the temperatures at this time of year tend to be lowest.
 The worst I've experienced so far is -23C / -9.4F.